 To understand today's headlines, we must look at yesterday's decisions.
 China imports approximately 11 million barrels of crude oil per day, with roughly 40 percent transiting the Strait of Hormuz.
 Any sustained disruption to that flow threatens China's economic growth and energy security—concerns that evidently outweigh solidarity with Tehran.

-Chinese officials reportedly conveyed to Iranian counterparts that while Beijing understands Iran's need to respond to U.S. military strikes, actions that threaten neutral shipping or critical energy infrastructure cross red lines for major oil-importing nations.
+Chinese officials reportedly conveyed to Iranian counterparts that while Beijing understands Iran's need to respond to military strikes, actions that threaten neutral shipping or critical energy infrastructure cross red lines for major oil-importing nations.